Liver Function Tests

 Liver function tests are done on blood samples and measure the levels of enzymes and other substances produced by the liver.
 These substances include

 Levels of some of these substances measure how well the liver performs its normal functions of making proteins and secreting bile.
 Levels of other substances detect the presence and degree of liver inflammation.
-What constitutes a normal value for many of these tests can be found in Blood Tests*.
+What constitutes a normal value for many of these tests can be found in see Table: Blood Tests*.
 However, sometimes values can be much higher than normal, usually because a person has another disorder.

 One test of liver function is the prothrombin time (PT), which is used to calculate the international normalized ratio (INR).
 Both the PT and the INR are measures of the time needed for blood to clot (the liver synthesizes some proteins necessary for blood clotting, called blood clotting factors).
 An abnormal PT or INR result can indicate an acute liver disorder.
 In chronic liver disorders, an increasing PT or INR typically indicates progression to liver failure.